reqnroll/Reqnroll/docs/visualstudio/Generating-Skeleton-Code.rst

             clipboard** to copy the generated skeleton code to the clipboard.
 You can then paste it to the file of your choosing.

          The most common parameter usage patterns (quotes, apostrophes, numbers) are detected automatically when creating the code and are used by
-         SpecFlow to generate methods and regular expressions.For more information on the available options and custom templates, refer to the `Step Definition Style <https://docs.specflow.org/projects/specflow/en/latest/Bindings/Step-Definitions.html#step-matching-styles-rules>`__ page.
+         Reqnroll to generate methods and regular expressions.For more information on the available options and custom templates, refer to the `Step Definition Style <https://docs.reqnroll.net/projects/reqnroll/en/latest/Bindings/Step-Definitions.html#step-matching-styles-rules>`__ page.
       .. figure:: /_static/images/generatedef2019.gif
          :alt: vs2019